Resources

 The key for associations is to reasonably allow members to express themselves while preventing excessive displays that significantly impact aesthetics or the rights of other members.
 We recommend that each board adopt a written policy regarding the display of signs and flags to educate the residents and assure equitable enforcement.
 In formulating that policy, the board should discuss with the homeowners the reasons for and limitations of proposed sign and flag regulations and consult with legal counsel to assure their propriety.

-©2020 Hill Wallack LLP.
+If you have questions about this or any other issues with your community association, please contact one of our community association attorneys.©2020 Hill Wallack LLP.
 All rights reserved.
 Please contact Hill Wallack for permission to reprint.
 Notice: The purpose of this Client Alert is to identify select developments that may be of interest to readers.
 The information contained herein is abridged and summarized from various sources, accuracy and completeness of which cannot be assured.
 This Client Alert should not be construed as legal advice or opinion, and is not a substitute for the advice of counsel.